- From rack with barbell at upper chest height, position bar

 under hips in standing position.

-- Do not fall or bounce off of box.
-Do not merely tap and stand.
+- Do not fall on to or bounce off of box.
+Keep head facing

-back straight and feet flat on floor.
-Keep knees apart so thighs
+forward, back straight and feet flat on floor.
+Keep knees apart

-chain.
-Dozens of variations are used by powerlifters and athletes
+Simmons.
+Dozens of variations are used by powerlifters and